davewadestein/CI-CD-with-Github/Exercises/exercise-06-inputs-concurrency-composite-action.md

 1. Where does the value appear?
 2. What happens if you leave the value blank?
-3. When would it be appropriate for a user to select a version, and when should the workflow determine the version automatically?
+3. How could a real deployment workflow use a version input?

 # Optional Exercise 6 — Go Further with Inputs, Concurrency, and Composite Actions